namlook/mongokit/README.md

  * change MongokitMasterSlaveConnection to MasterSlaveConnection for consistency
  * fix #57 -- support pymongo > 1.9 in grid.py
- * fix #45 -- remove automatique index creation
+ * fix #45 -- remove automatic index creation
  * fix #43 -- slicing a cursor should return a mongokit document, not dict
  * Dont try to convert None struct to json (patch from @mLewisLogic thanks !)
  * fix schemaless issue (thanks to Mihai Pocorschi for reporting it)

 ### v0.7

- * add `use_schemaless` feature ! please see the documentation for more informations
+ * add `use_schemaless` feature ! please see the documentation for more information
  * Add equality test for mongokit operators (thanks to @allancaffee) This allows developers to write unit tests on the structure of their document classes when operators are used